topikuu/PyMesh/docs/api_mesh_generation.rst

 .. autofunction:: pymesh.tetrahedralize

-In addition to :py:func:`pymesh.tetraheralize`, we also provide a more complete wrapper around Si's awesome `TetGen <http://wias-berlin.de/software/tetgen/>`_ package.
+In addition to :py:func:`pymesh.tetrahedralize`, we also provide a more complete wrapper around Si's awesome `TetGen <http://wias-berlin.de/software/tetgen/>`_ package.